Seamie-irl/Collatz/README.md

 Currently this Conjecture has not been proven for all positive integers.

 ## Instructions
 Running the code in this repository requires that you have Visual Studio Code (or other Python code writing software) installed on your machine.
-This software is available from [here](https://code.vidsualstudio.com/download)
+This software is available from [here](https://code.vidsualstudio.com/download).

+In addition, a Command Line Interface (CLI) tool such as CMDer is necessary to call the program code.
+This software can be located [here](https://cmder.net).

+To run this software, download the python code into a folder on your machine noting the path where you've saved this code.

+Open your CLI and navigate to the path where you've saved the code then type 'python filename' where filname is the name of the python code file (e.g. collatz.py)